fallen-icarus/cardano-options/GettingStarted.md

   --stdout
 ```

 All bech32 addresses generated with this command will be for the preproduction testnet.
+When the protocol is ready for mainnet, support will be added for mainnet addresses.

 ### Bech32 to Plutus Hashes
 ``` Bash